Monte Carlo Tree Search: A Review of Recent Modifications and Applications: MCTS with Evolutionary Methods

-The common element of the three approaches described in papers by~\cite{baier2018evolutionary}, \cite{perez2014knowledge} and \cite{horn2016mcts} is that EA is responsible for performing simulations. \cite{baier2018evolutionary} propose \emph{Evolutionary MCTS} (EMCTS), which builds a different type of tree than the vanilla MCTS.
+The common element of the three approaches described in papers by~\cite{baier2018evolutionary} and \cite{horn2016mcts} is that EA is responsible for performing simulations. \cite{baier2018evolutionary} propose \emph{Evolutionary MCTS} (EMCTS), which builds a different type of tree than the vanilla MCTS.
 It does not start from scratch, but instead all nodes, even the root, contain sequences of actions of certain length.
 In the presented study with \emph{Hero Academy} game, the sequences are 5 action long.
 Each node is a sequence, whereas edges denote mutation operators as shown in Figure~\ref{fig:rhea}.
-Instead of performing rollouts, the sequences in leaf nodes are evaluated using a heuristic function.~\cite{perez2014knowledge} employ EMCTS to General Video Game Playing.
-Instead of a heuristic function to evaluate the evolved sequence, they continue it with an MCTS rollout to get the result. \cite{horn2016mcts} employ a similar technique called \emph{Rolling Horizon Evolutionary Algorithm} (RHEA).
-Instead of doing the traditional selection and simulation steps, the RHEA algorithms evolve sequences of actions starting from the current state up to some horizon.
-Only the first action from the best sequence is played in the actual game.
-According to the analysis by~\cite{gaina2017analysis}, RHEA leads to better results than MCTS in some domains, while being a worse choice on others.
-It is safe to say, that neither algorithm is inherently stronger and their efficacy depends on a particular game.
+Instead of performing rollouts, the sequences in leaf nodes are evaluated using a heuristic function.